 The program uses the Lean Startup method.
 Rather than engaging in months of business planning, the method assumes that all you have is a series of untested hypotheses-basically, good guesses about the utility of your idea, who the customer/adopter/user is, payers, regulation, intellectual property, implementation requirements and objectives, etc. And that regardless of how elegant your plan, the reality is that most of it is wrong.
-You need to get out of your school and into the world of your potential users to search for the facts that validate or invalidate your hypotheses, and ultimately enable you to pursue strategies that will accelerate the launch, development, and scaling of your innovation.
+You need to get out of your lab and/or office and into the world of your potential users to search for the facts that validate or invalidate your hypotheses, and ultimately enable you to pursue strategies that will accelerate the launch, development, and scaling of your innovation.

-This program formalizes this search for a viable business model in three main phases.
+This program formalizes this search for a sustainable and scalable business model in three main phases.